UCSBCarpentry/2020-06-03-UCSB-LibCarp/setup/setup.md

 Once you have a working installation of Python, the next step is to install [Scrapy](https://scrapy.org/).

-If you have installed Python using the Anaconda framework as suggested by the Software Carpentry setup instructions, you can easilly install Scrapy by doing the following:
+If you have installed Python using the Anaconda framework as suggested on the workshop homepage setup instructions, you can easilly install Scrapy by doing the following:

 1. Open a new shell (e.g. Terminal on Mac, or the Anaconda command-line tool on Windows)
 2. Type the following: